nicklafferty/craftycody/content/crafts/diy-painting-using-that-viral-fresco-technique.md

 At first, I was worried I bought the wrong thing.
 When I opened the plaster bin, it seemed really runny so I gave it a good stir but it was still pretty thin- at least in comparison to what I'm used to.
 I also bought two jugs of it so I was especially upset.
 However, I decided to run a little experiment and added some corn starch to help thicken it up and it worked!
 You may want to look into a lot of options for this because foodstuffs have a chance of going bad, but I'm going to risk it.

 I spooned some plaster onto a paper plate, mixed in my desired paint color, then added the corn starch to thicken it.

+### Loading the pallet knife

+I had to watch a video on how to do this because I messed up _several_ times when starting.
+I scraped up a lot of plaster from my canvas.
+Don't feel bad doing this, you can always paint over it- I did!
+You can't even tell.

+Anyway, the video I watched showed how to load the pallet knife.